NinaCrnivec/NinaCrnivec.github.io/_pages/about.md

    - /about/
    - /about.html
 ---

-I am an atmospheric scientist interested in a wide variety of phenomena shaping Earth's weather and climate.
-My research focuses on clouds, radiative transfer and their interplay as well as on dynamics of larger cloud systems such as tropical cyclones.
-I am currently a [postdoctoral research scientist](https://ccsr.columbia.edu/people/nina-crnivec) at the Center for Climate Systems Research at Columbia University & NASA GISS, where I aim to better understand low clouds and the role they play in the complex, nonlinear, multiscale climate system.
-I use theory, observations and a hiearchy of numerical models to tackle these challenging problems.
-I am also engaged in science outreach activities and communicating climate change on board of the [RESCCCUE](https://www.emetsoc.org/oc2020-for-rescccue-slovenia/) team.
+Hi, and welcome to my website!
+I am an atmospheric scientist interested in a wide variety of phenomena shaping Earth’s weather and climate.
+My research focuses on shallow clouds, solar and terrestrial radiation, cloud-radiative interactions and feedbacks, as well as tropical cyclone dynamics.
+To study these challenging topics I use mathematical theory, observations and a hierarchy of numerical models ranging from detailed radiative transfer and cloud-resolving models to global climate models.

+Within the World Climate Research Programme's [Fresh Eyes on Coupled Model Intercomparison Project](https://wcrp-cmip.org/fresh-eyes-on-cmip/) initiative I'm currently steering a worldwide group of early-career researchers striving to advance data analysis tools for the next generation of climate models.
+I'm also engaged in science outreach activities and communicating climate change on board of the [RESCCCUE](https://www.emetsoc.org/oc2020-for-rescccue-slovenia/) team.

+If you share any of these research interests and concerns, and would want to chat or collaborate with me, feel free to reach out to me via Email or Twitter/X.

 Research Interests
 ------
-- Satellite meteorology, cloud feedbacks, climate sensitivity
+- Shallow clouds, cloud feedbacks, climate sensitivity, satellite meteorology

 - Cloud-radiation interaction, cloud inhomogeneity, three-dimensional radiative transfer